-the Virgin Islands recorded a total of 381,000 tourists in 2018, ranking 148th in the world in absolute terms.
+Tourism on the Virgin Islandsthe Virgin Islands recorded a total of 2 m tourists in 2019, ranking 99th in the world in absolute terms.

 All data for the Virgin Islands in detail